Blog & News

 Freshening wood trims, cabinets, doors and window frames are perfect indoor maintenance projects for winter.
 Winter is the best time to stain inside because the air is drier than humid summer air and helps the finishes dry more quickly.
 You also can crack a few windows in winter to provide proper ventilation without worrying about bugs flying inside.
 Another reason to stain in winter is that you will get your inside projects done and have more time to do exterior projects when the weather improves.
 If you plan to hire a contractor, winter is a better time for interior jobs because they are slower in winter and usually offer off-season deals.

 Keep in mind that you do things a little differently when staining interior trim than when staining walls.
-You’ll need to sand your trim until it is smooth, clean the dust, and then apply finish.
-You can apply color stain before you finish it with a clear topcoat, or just apply a clear primer directly to wood.
-Then topcoat it with clear Acrylic Gloss or Satin, or Sure Shine diamond finish.
-Some people repeat the sanding, cleaning, and finishing process to get a smoother finish.
-If you would like to add more gloss to your wood trim, Sure Shine Gloss is your best choice.
+You’ll need to sand your trim, clean the dust, and then apply finish.
+You can apply color stain before you finish it with a clear topcoat, or just apply a clear primer Lifeline Prelude directly to wood.
+Then topcoat it with clear Acrylic Gloss or Satin, or PCS Clear Shield finish.
+If you would like to add more gloss to your wood trim, PCS Clear Shield is your best choice.
 Click here for application instructions.

 2. Check for Air Leaks